gabrielfs7/php-di-container/README.md

 Create container.json file

 - It it possible to pass multiple json files.
 For instance, you can create a separated file containing only the "parameters" section.
-- The files must have the section "parameters" or "services" and the example above.
+- The files must have the section "parameters" or "services" as is the example above.

 ```javascript
 {